-Budgies and Parakeets are different names for the same small feathered creature!
+Budgies and Parakeets are different names for the same small feather creature!

 Can parakeets eat strawberries?

-Strawberries is one of those fruits where people are not too sure because of their seeds, but in fact they are small enough that they are fine for parakeets.
+Strawberries are one of those fruits where people are not too sure because of their seeds, but they are small enough that they are fine for parakeets.

 Can parakeets eat peanut butter?

 Budgies love treats, but peanut butter is not one they should eat.
-Please note that budgies are susceptible to fungi that grow on peanuts that is deadly to budgies.
+Please note that budgies are susceptible to fungi that grow on peanuts that are deadly to budgies.
 These fungi emit a toxin called aflatoxins (first discovered after more than 100,000 turkeys were killed by the toxin) which are also harmful to humans due to their carcinogenicity.
-Although low levels of it are permitted in humans, what can be tolerated by us is deadly to parakeets.
-Besides the toxin, butter and other nut butters are very high in fat which may lead to obesity and cardiovascular health problems for your pet companion!
+Although low levels of it permit in humans, what can tolerate by us is deadly to parakeets.
+Besides the toxin, butter and other nut butter are very high in fat which may lead to obesity and cardiovascular health problems for your pet companion!

 Can parakeets eat watermelon?

-Absolutely, parakeets love watermelons.
+Parakeets love watermelons.
 Please do note however that watermelons are high in sugar, and will disrupt your budgie’s diet and lead them away from wanting a more nutritious diet.
 So feed sparingly!
-This usually means a couple times a week, the same with other fruit.
+This usually means a couple of times a week, the same as other fruit.
 As with other fruits, remember to portion the serving according to the small size of your parakeet.